bradallenfisher/dmd-course-materials/practice/liberty_as_knowledge_design.md

 # Liberty as Knowledge Design

-In Jefferson's Footsteps: Modes of Self-Design (p.
-150-149x) in Design and Truth by Robert Grudin.
+Liberty as Knowledge Design (p.
+1xx) in Design and Truth by Robert Grudin.

 **Writing prompt:**